The Neonatal Intensive Care Unit (NICU) has 10 cots in an open plan area. It is located on Level 4 of the Variety Club Building (VCB).

 Around 500 babies a year from across the UK are treated on NICU.

 Neonatal Intensive Care Unit

 Level 4, Variety Club Building

 NICU Nurses’ station telephone number: 020 7829 8812

 You can learn more about our clinical specialty by visiting:

 The multidisciplinary team on NICU is led by a team of eight consultants, intensive nurses, ventilator technicians, physiotherapists, dieticians, pharmacists and housekeepers.
 There is a support network for families including family liaison nurses, a play specialist, a psychologist, and interpreters.

 Other key members of staff you may meet on the ward include:

 - Annette Rathwell, Lead Nurse

-- Heather Waddington and Esther Rose, NICU Family Liaison Sisters
+- Heather Waddington, Esther Rose and Petra Shroff, NICU Family Liaison Sisters

 Conditions we treat